 Your first query

-In this tutorial, you will define a model, register a connection, build a query, and read the results.
+In this tutorial, you will define a model, register an engine, build a query, and read the results.
 By the end, you will have a working Semolina query you can adapt for your own semantic views.

 Prerequisites: Semolina installed (Installation).